weglide/casper/README.md

       - 5432:5432
     ```
    With this approach you can connect during the development to the database and don't have to create a docker container separately just to connect to the database.
-4. Define the following environment variables, they are based on the [environment variables repository](https://github.com/samuel-git/weglide-envs):
+4. Define the following environment variables:

    ```
     export POSTGRES_HOST=localhost